December 6, 2022

 However, while there’s nothing wrong with passing on the FAFSA if your college costs are fully funded, it might still be worth filling it out.

 Even if you don’t qualify for need-based funding from the federal government, many schools still offer scholarships to entice students to attend their school over their competitors.
 And if a school is willing to provide free money, it’s worth taking.
+Remember that your financial aid package could include merit-based scholarships that you can qualify for even if your family has no financial need.

 It also means that some of the money that you or your parents have saved over the years could go toward other financial goals.